The Devotion to the Holy Face of Jesus

 Sr. Mary of St. Peter was born in 1816 in a France torn up by the Anti-Catholic legacy of the French Revolution.
 Showing extreme piety and devotion from an early age, she entered the Carmelite monastery at Tours in 1839 at the age of 23.
 After making her final vows in 1841, she began to receive special graces from Our Lord in prayer.

-She died tragically in 1848 at 31, before the devotion had full Papal approval.
+She died in 1848 at the young age of 31, before the devotion had full Papal approval.
 Read her life story, written by M. l’Abbé Pierre Janvier, director of the Priests of the Holy Face.

-Venerable Leon Dupont lived in Tours during Sr. Marie De St. Pierre’s life and was a devoted supporter of the Carmelites.
-He frequently gave of his family wealth to support the sisters, and was heavily involved in promoting the work of reparation Our Lord asked of Sr. Marie.
+Venerable Leon Dupont lived in Tours during Sr. Marie De St. Pierre’s lifetime and was a devoted supporter of the Carmelites.
+He frequently gave of his family wealth to support the sisters, and became heavily involved in promoting the work of reparation Our Lord asked of Sr. Marie.

-After Sister’s passing, he continued promoting the Holy Face devotion, keeping a copy of the relic in an oratory in his home.
-One day, a visitor came on business who complained of an affliction her eyes.
-Leon took some of the oil from the lamp that he kept burning before the holy image.
-Within minutes, the woman’s eye condition completely and miraculously ceased.
+After Sister’s passing, he continued promoting the Holy Face devotion, keeping a copy of the relic in the study in his home.
+One day, a visitor came on business who complained of an affliction of her eyes.
+Leon invited her to dip her finger in the oil from the lamp that he kept burning before the holy image to anoint her eyes.
+Within minutes, the woman’s eye ailment completely and miraculously ceased.

 In the years that followed, M. Dupont anointed thousands of visitors with this holy oil.
 Thousands of miraculous cures came as a result of the Holy Face Oil, inspiring Pope Pius IX to call Dupont the greatest miracle worker in the history of the Church.